jingmouren/gitlab_in-silico-public_charlie/README.md

 3. No companies without at least one downside scenario are allowed,
 4. And by far most importantly, conservative input assumptions should be provided.
 This is the tricky part, because this tool unfortunately can't protect you from yourself.

+## Documentation

+A white-paper describing the investment framework and the mathematics behind the software is found in [doc directory](/doc).
+The white-paper is written in `LaTeX` and the .pdf can be compiled by running:
+`pdflatex paper.tex && bibtex paper.aux && for i in {0..1}; do pdflatex paper.tex; done`

 ## Project